yz-abdulrehman-khan/simple-todo/README.md

 ### 4. Documentation
 - Provide **clear setup instructions** on how to install and run the application.
+- Document all components using **Storybook**:
+  - Include component variations and states
+  - Document props and their types
+  - Provide usage examples
 - Explain architectural choices and state management decisions.
 - Describe any **trade-offs** made during development.
 - Include API documentation if any API interactions are used.